cilium/cilium/Documentation/helm-values.rst

      - object
      - ``{}``
    * - monitor
-     - Specify the CIDR for native routing (ie to avoid IP masquerade for).
-This value corresponds to the configured cluster-cidr. nativeRoutingCIDR:
+     - Specify the IPv4 CIDR for native routing (ie to avoid IP masquerade for).
+This value corresponds to the configured cluster-cidr. ipv4NativeRoutingCIDR:
      - object
      - ``{"enabled":false}``
    * - monitor.enabled